 Ms. Dixon completed her undergraduate degree at University California, Santa Barbara and her Juris Doctor at California Western School of Law, where she received several distinctions and awards for her trial and appellate advocacy.

 Ed Diab is a Founding Partner and leads the firm’s mass tort practice.
-In this role, he litigates cases on behalf of individuals and public entities that have sustained damages as a result of utility-caused wildfires.
+In this role, he litigates cases on behalf of individuals and public entities that have sustained damages as a result of utility-caused wildfires and has negotiated over $1.36 billion in settlements on behalf of his clients.
 He also litigates cases on behalf of people that have suffered severe injuries as a result of defective pharmaceutical or medical devices.

-In June 2019, Ed was part of the team that negotiated and announced a historic $1 billion settlement on behalf of 14 public entities for taxpayer losses caused by the 2015 Butte Fire, 2017 North Bay Fires and 2018 Camp Fire.
+In June 2019, Ed was part of the team that negotiated a historic $1 billion settlement on behalf of 14 public entities for taxpayer losses caused by the 2015 Butte Fire, 2017 North Bay Fires and 2018 Camp Fire.
 Representative clients included the County of Sonoma, County of Napa, County of Butte and the Town of Paradise that sustained severe damage as a result of fires alleged to have been caused by Pacific Gas & Electric Company.
-He also currently represents individuals and public entities that sustained damage to their property against Southern California Edison in the 2017 Thomas Fire and 2018 Woolsey Fire that ravaged Ventura and Los Angeles County.

 Ed was also actively involved in the widely publicized lawsuit against Pacific Gas & Electric arising out of the 2010 San Bruno Gas Pipeline Explosion that leveled 38 homes and killed 8.
 He represented numerous plaintiffs with property damage claims arising out of the 2013 Powerhouse Wildfire in Los Angeles that scorched more than 30,000 acres in Santa Clarita.
 He also has extensive experience litigating gas explosion and wildfire claims in Montana, Washington and Texas.